miftahmfaris/text-transform/README.md

 This project will transform from input user to upper case and alternate case

-You can access this project at [link](https://miftah-text-transform.netlify.app/)
+You can access online for this project at [link](https://miftah-text-transform.netlify.app/)

 For offline: